 "Thank the Lord He led me to help you and not just in sending the money, but in sharing teaching and guidance.
 It's very interesting you speak to me just now, because I was looking at the Lord's Words from fellow servants I work with, and I feel some of them are directed towards you and what I said about the birds.

-On November 23, 2014, the Lord gave the following Words, which I believe He wants me to share with you because of your timely message just now, which answered my prayer if I should share this with you.
+On November 23, 2014, the Lord gave guidance, which I believe He wants me to share with you because of your timely message just now, which answered my prayer if I should share with you.

-The thing that links to you is the Word "My auspices".
+The guidance noted moving forward and auspices.
 Auspices means: patronage; support; sponsorship; a favorable sign or propitious circumstance; a divination or prognostication, originally from observing birds.